scalabreseGD/My-first-migration/README.md

 The purpose of this project is to demonstrate how a simple COBOL program can be migrated to a modern Java application.
 The Java code uses the Jackson library to generate a JSON object from a simple `Record` object.

+## Code Description

+The project consists of two main Java classes:

+*   `Record.java`: This class is a simple POJO (Plain Old Java Object) that defines the data structure for the JSON output.
+It contains three fields: `name` (String), `value` (String), and `enabled` (boolean).
+The `@JsonProperty` annotations are used by the Jackson library to map the Java fields to the JSON keys.

+*   `JsonGenerateExample.java`: This is the main class of the application.
+It creates an instance of the `Record` class, populates it with sample data, and then uses the Jackson `ObjectMapper` to serialize the `Record` object into a pretty-printed JSON string.
+The resulting JSON is then printed to the console.

 ## Requirements

 *   Java 11 or higher